Shukri-jallad/Reading-Notes/README.md

 # About Me

-My name is Shukri Jallad, I'm a university graduate with a BS in Mechanical Engineering, I aim to improve my skills and expand my opportunities through the aqcuisition of new and relevant knowledge.
+My name is Shukri Jallad, I'm a university graduate with a BS in Mechanical Engineering, I aim to improve my skills and expand my opportunities through the acquisition of new and relevant knowledge.
 [This is a link to my GitHub page!](https://github.com/Shukri-jallad)

 **Table of Contents:**